haydnv/tinychain/host/transact/README.md

 ```

-For more information on Tinychain, see [http://github.com/haydnv/tinychain](http://github.com/haydnv/tinychain)
+For more information on TinyChain, see [http://github.com/haydnv/tinychain](http://github.com/haydnv/tinychain)